Yutsuten/anki-lifedrain/README.md

 - **Maximum life**: Is the time in seconds for the life bar go from full to empty.
 - **Recover**: Is the time in seconds that is recovered after answering a card.
+- **Current life**: Your current life, in case you want to set it for whatever reason.

 ### Pause drain during reviews

-If for some reason you want to stop the drain, press `P` to toggle it!
+If for some reason you want to stop the drain, press **P** (**P**ause) to toggle it!

+## Integration with other add-ons
+This add-on have some hooks that can be used by other add-ons.

+Whenever the life drops to 0, the hook `LifeDrain.gameOver` is triggered.
+You may use it in your add-on to make something interesting happen.

+And there is a method you can call using hook to recover (or drain) the user's life.
+It has 2 optional parameters:
+1st is `increment` (boolean), True to recover (default) and False to drain.
+2nd is `value` (integer).
+Default is the recover value set by the user in the deck preferences.

+Examples:

+- `runHook('LifeDrain.recover')` recovers the life using the default value in deck preferences
+- `runHook('LifeDrain.recover', False)` drains the life using the default value in deck preferences
+- `runHook('LifeDrain.recover', True, 9999)` recovers all the life

 ## Inspiration

-This addon was inspired on the addon [Progress Bar](https://ankiweb.net/shared/info/2091361802) and the game [osu!](https://osu.ppy.sh/).
+This add-on was inspired on the add-on [Progress Bar](https://ankiweb.net/shared/info/2091361802) and the game [osu!](https://osu.ppy.sh/).

-The [Progress Bar](https://ankiweb.net/shared/info/2091361802) addon showed me that it was possible to add a bar to the review screen, and provide visual feedback through it.
+The [Progress Bar](https://ankiweb.net/shared/info/2091361802) add-on showed me that it was possible to add a bar to the review screen, and provide visual feedback through it.

 [Osu!](https://osu.ppy.sh/) is a rhythm game I play, and one of its features is a life bar that reduces while playing, and to recover it you have to click the circles in the correct timing.

 And then I just thought: why not to have a life bar with drain in Anki?

 ## CHANGELOG
+- **2018-12-09**: Added disable option and some hooks to allow integration with other add-ons.
-- **2018-12-08**: Fix autosync failing.
+- **2018-12-08**: Fixed autosync failing.
-- **2018-12-01**: Fix sync failing.
+- **2018-12-01**: Fixed sync failing.
 - **2018-12-01**: Make the settings more flexible (max life with 4 digits and drain 0) and bugfix.
 - **2018-11-23**: Added option to show remaining life as text.
-- **2018-10-27**: Fixed keyboard shortcut affecting other addons on Anki 2.1.
+- **2018-10-27**: Fixed keyboard shortcut affecting other add-ons on Anki 2.1.
 - **2018-07-01**: Added life drain options to filtered decks.
 - **2018-06-10**: Fixed bugs when suspending cards while reviewing.
 - **2018-05-20**: Initial release.

 ## Contribute
 If you find any bugs, feel free to open issues.
 I'll try to answer / fix those as soon as I can!

 If you want to help even more, fell free to open a PR too!